AshuKhedekar/REACT-BATCH-9AM/README.md

 # Attribute:
 An attribute is a key value pair, it tells the behavior of an element.
 Attribute key is always unique.
-Then common attributes for all HTML elements are id,name,class,style etc..
+Then common attributes for all HTML elements are id,name,class,style etc.
-# Ex:

 <div id="div1" >Sachin </div>

 In this 'id' is an attribute.